simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-07-03
+<br />**Date image released:**  2025-07-04
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Alberto Pisabarro
-Matipon Tangmatitham
-(NARIT)

-<br />**Title of the image:**  Nova V462 Lupi Now Visible
+<br />**Title of the image:**  NGC 6946 and NGC 6939
-<br />**Description for the image:**  If you know where to look, you can see a thermonuclear explosion from a white dwarf star.
-Possibly two.
-Such explosions are known as novas and the detonations are currently faintly visible with the unaided eye in Earth's southern hemisphere -- but are more easily seen with binoculars.
-Pictured, Nova Lupi 2025 (V462 Lupi) was captured toward the southern constellation of the Wolf (Lupus) last week near the central plane of our Milky Way galaxy.
-Nova Lupi 2025 was originally discovered on June 12 and peaked in brightness about a week later.
-Similarly, Nova Velorum 2025, toward the southern constellation of the Ship Sails (Vela), was discovered on June 25 and peaked a few days later.
-A nova somewhere in our Galaxy becomes briefly visible to the unaided eye only every year or two, so it is quite unusual to have two novas visible simultaneously.
-Meanwhile, humanity awaits even a different nova: T Coronae Borealis, which should become visible in northern skies and is expected to become even brighter.
+<br />**Description for the image:**  Face-on spiral galaxy NGC 6946 and open star cluster NGC 6939 share this cosmic snapshot, composed with over 68 hours of image data captured with a small telescope on planet Earth.
+The field of view spans spans about 1 degree or 2 full moons on the sky toward the northern constellation Cepheus.
+Seen through faint interstellar dust couds near the plane of our Milky Way galaxy, the stars of open cluster NGC 6939 are 5,600 light-years in the distance, near bottom right in the frame.
+Face-on spiral galaxy NGC 6946 is at top left, but lies some 22 million light-years away.
+In the last 100 years, 10 supernovae have been discovered in NGC 6946, the latest one seen in 2017.
+By comparison, the average rate of supernovae in our Milky Way is about 1 every 100 years or so.
+Of course, NGC 6946 is also known as The Fireworks Galaxy.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/V462Lupi_Pon_1689.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/N6946N6939pisabarro.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).